Riley Puckett: Biography

 On November 4, 1929, Puckett, Clayton McMichen, Lowe Stokes, Fate Norris, Bert Layne, Uncle Fuzz (prob.
 Frank Walker, Tom Dorsey (aka Dan Hornsby) recorded in Atlanta, the track, "A Night in a Blind Tiger" on Columbia Records, and continued recording together on Blue Bird Records in March 1934, in San Antonio, Texas.

 Puckett was a charter member of the influential string band Gid Tanner and His Skillet Lickers, and continued to record with the group through their last session in 1934.
 Puckett recorded as a solo artist into the early 1940s, creating a discography of more than 200 records on such labels as Columbia, Decca, and Bluebird.
 His repertoire included novelty songs, religious songs, traditional folk songs, cowboy songs, and ballads from the field of popular music.

 He was one of the nationally known pioneer country music artists, who gained experience and exposure at the Georgia Old-Time Fiddlers Conventions, held in Atlanta between 1913 and 1934.

 In addition to making records, he appeared in stage shows and worked on radio stations in Atlanta and other Georgia cities, as well as selected eastern and midwestern cities.
-Riley Puckett was inducted into the Georgia Music Hall of Fame in 1986.
 He died of blood poisoning on July 13, 1946, in East Point, Georgia.
 He had developed a pimple on his neck which turned into a boil.
 He ignored medical attention and continued to work until he became very ill.
 A doctor lanced the boil but it was too late, as sepsis had already set in, and he died in the hospital.
 He is buried at Enon Baptist Church.
+Riley Puckett was inducted into the Georgia Music Hall of Fame in 1986.